Daily Weekly Monthly Cleaning – The Fast Way to Clean Your Home

 Step #1.
 Make a Room by Room Cleaning List

-Start at the floor and work your way up to the ceiling.
-Really look at everything taking it all in.
+- Finally, fill in any tasks that you may have missed.
+The best way to do this is to start at the floor and work your way up to the ceiling.
+Use your eyes to look at everything taking it all in.
 Don’t miss a chore thinking you will remember.
 Write it all done.
 Everything.

 This part is going to take some time so you may want to do a few rooms a day until your list is completed.